 In the past, for sale by owners, these are homeowners not represented by a real estate agent, could list their home for sale on Zillow and set a ridiculous prices called a Make Me Move Price.
 Make Me Move is a function that allows homeowners the ability to “test” the market without a homeowner having to use a broker or real estate agent.
 I can not say for certain whether or not the Make Me Move prices is an element of Zillow’s Zestimate calculation, but if you are inserting your own address into Zillow’s search bar and you look at the results map at a glance, you might see a number of overpriced homes available homes for sale and hence set an over-priced asking price for your home.
 I met several homeowners on Zillow who priced their homes as high as $700,000 when in reality there home value was closer to $500,000.
 I know what you are thinking.
 Zillow says my home is worth more?
 In reality true market value is based on what a real life buyer is willing to pay for your home at the time in the market.

 Reason 3 Zillow has a hard time differentiating between different property styles and types.

 Zillow can not distinguish between a cape versus a bi-level or even a single family home versus a mother daughter or a multifamily property; It can’t tell the difference between condos from single family detached homes.
-Cape style homes are generally significantly smaller than a bi-level or split level home, which this style difference should influence the home’s value over another.
+Cape style homes are generally significantly smaller than a bi-level or split level home, which this style difference does and should influence the home’s value over another.
 When Zillow Zestimates do not take these property style differences into consideration, you are likely to get highly inaccurate Zestimates.